 Romania’s first gypsy brewers, and brewers of Ratebeer’s Best Beer In Romania 2016 and 2017.
 They are set to open their own brewery in Timișoara in 2018.

 Brewing Belgian style beers, Capra Noastră are the first craft brewery based in Iași.

-Brewing a range of tasty medicines in Timișoara, Clinica de Bere were one of the first craft breweries to emerge onto the Romanian market.
+Brewing a range of tasty medicines in Timișoara, Clinica de Bere was the first craft brewery to emerge onto the Romanian market, back in 2011.

 One of the best known craft breweries in Romania, and Ratebeer’s Best Brewery in Romania 2016.

 Creators of a wide range of diverse, world class craft beers, Hop Hooligans are pushing the boundaries and introducing the Romanian market to exciting new styles.

 The first craft brewery in Cluj Napoca, Hophead produce a range of consistently excellent beers and some special seasonal treats.

 The newest brewery to open in Cluj-Napoca, at the end of 2017, their range is slowly working its way in gaining popularity across the country.